-NordVPN is a popular, safe, and reliable VPN that runs an impressive network of over 5,300 servers in 61 countries.
+NordVPN is a popular, safe, and reliable VPN that runs an impressive network of over 5,800 servers in 59 countries, and is overall our top choice for beating 5, 9, and 14 Eyes spying.
 Each of these is available without a single limitation on speed or bandwidth, allowing you to sign in and enjoy endless downloads from anywhere in the world.
 This massive amount of variety also allows NordVPN to offer unique privacy features like double encryption, protection from DDoS attacks, and onion routing over VPN.

 NordVPN’s lightweight apps come with everything you need to stay safe on any device, from PC to Mac, Linux, iOS, Android, Fire TV, and more.
 You also get 256-bit AES encryption, DNS leak protection, an automatic kill switch, and a zero-logging policy that covers time stamps, DNS requests, IP addresses, and traffic when you join.
 It’s extremely easy to set up

 NordVPN and use it on your favorite device, and with its jurisdiction in Panama, you can remain confident that your privacy is respected.